thiagousa/youtube/monitoring/docker/README.md

 6. **Close Notepad**: 🚪 You've worked your magic!
 You can now elegantly close Notepad.

-Certainly!
-Here's an updated `readme.md` section that explains how to clone the Git project:

-## Requirements

-Before you begin, make sure you have the following prerequisites:

-- **Docker Desktop**: You must have Docker Desktop installed and running on your system.
-You can download and install Docker Desktop from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).

-- **Operating System**: This project is designed to run on Linux-based systems.
-Ensure that you are using a compatible operating system.

 ## Cloning the Project

 To get started with the Monitoring Stack project, follow these steps to clone the Git repository to your local machine: